BruceHad/do-something/docs/notes.md

 There is basic HTML validation on the form making sure that text (max of 200 chars) and date field are in the correct format.
 There is additional validation that checks that startDate is before endDate.

-On clicking submit the addTask() function is called.
+On clicking submit the newTask() function is called and the form name passed.

 On clicking cancel, the form is cleared and set back to $pristine.

 ## Notes